2a3s4d/Student-Management-App/README.md

 ```

 ### 4. Build App
 In the terminal, run the command below to build the app.
-Replace (app-directory) with the path to the extracted zip file.
+Replace (app-directory) with the path to the extracted zip file (may look like "C:/Users/your-name/Downloads/Student-Management-App/WebApp-Copy")
 ```
 electron-packager (app-directory) Student_Management_App --platform=win32 --arch=x64
 ```